Zach Hadel: Smiling Friends

 On April 1, 2020, Cartoon Network's late-night Adult Swim block premiered the pilot episode of Hadel and Australian animator Michael Cusack's animated adult television series, Smiling Friends.
 The series follows Pim and Charlie, two employees of the titular nonprofit organization missioned with making people smile.
 The series premiered with a full season marathon on January 9, 2022, and later debuted on HBO Max.
 Adult Swim announced that the show would be renewed for a second season on February 9, 2022.
 Adult Swim renewed the show for a third season on June 13, 2024.
+Despite the show being renewed for two more seasons, Cusack and Hadel confirmed the third season would be the final one in the series, citing burnout and emphasis on quality over quantity.